reactplay/react-play/README.md

 Once forked, you can clone the repo by clicking the `Clone or Download` button on the top right corner of forked repo.

+After cloning the repo open the terminal and type ```cd 'foldername'``` and you will be redirected to your forked repo.

 ### ⬇️ Install Dependencies
 Next, install the dependencies by running the following command in the `react-play` repo: